How to Clean a Bronze Sculpture?

 Maintenance and Care Just Bought:

-If you want to protect the bronze while it is still new and shiny, remove any oil or other contamination from the metal.
+If you want to protect the bronze sculpture while it is still new and shiny, remove any oil or other contamination from the metal.
 This can be done by simply wiping the metal with a solvent cleaner, such as xylene or denatured alcohol, available at most hardware or paint stores.

 Statue_of_Newton_bronze sculpture - YouFine Sculpture